-Introduction
+1 Introduction

-In this analysis [1], we determine EEDs for fluorescence telescopes and convolve them with the expected UHECR spectrum.
+In this analysis [1], we determine EEDs for fluorescence telescopes and convolve the expected UHECR spectrum with them.
 We show that the average energy error and the shape of the EED are energy dependent and investigate its impact on the convolved spectrum.

-Simulation
+2 Simulation

-Our Monte Carlo air shower simulation was performed using the CORSIKA package [2] and QGSJET01 [3].
+We developed a Monte Carlo simulation using the CORSIKA package [2] and QGSJET01 [3].
 Fluorescence telescopes and reconstruction procedures were simulated in detail using HiRes-II and Auger telescope parameters (see [1] for more details).

 Using the simulated shower energy deposition, fluorescence photons are generated [4] and propagated to the telescope taking Rayleigh and Mie scattering into account.
 The signal in each PMT of the telescope was then simulated and the shower geometry reconstructed.
 These signals are then transformed back into energy deposited in the atmosphere, taking into account the new reconstructed shower direction.
 This reconstructed energy deposition is then fit by a Gaisser-Hillas function and the primary energy determined by adding the missing energy correction [5] to the integration of the fitted function.
-Quality cuts [6, 7] are then applied.
+Quality cuts [6, 7] were then applied.
+Figure 2: Energy spectrum as expected from theoretical prediction and convolved with various EEDs ($\sigma_G = 0.1E$ and $\sigma{\log{10}} = 0.1$).